BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 share: true
 ---

-In my last post, I showed you [how to build an Analyzer to detect inadequates guard clauses]({% post_url 2016-02-23-using-roslyn-to-validate-guard-clauses %}).
+In my last post, I showed you [how to build an Analyzer to detect inadequate guard clauses]({% post_url 2016-02-23-using-roslyn-to-validate-guard-clauses %}).
 But we can do more with Roslyn API and I'll show you today how we can give a suggestion to our developers on how can they fix it propertly.

-<b>What we have done so far?<b>
+<b>What have we done so far?<b>

 First, be sure you've followed the steps in the previous post.
-In that article, I showed what are the prerequisites to build diagnostic and fixes, the definition of a guard clause, some examples of bad usage of it and, finally, how to write an Analyzer to detect some of those bad usages.
+In that article, I showed what the prerequisites are to build diagnostic and fixes, the definition of a guard clause, some examples of bad usage of it and, finally, how to write an Analyzer to detect some of those bad usages.

-The final result was the follow:
+The final result was the following:

 {% highlight csharp %}